danielabar/meblog/src/markdown/rails-console-like-environment-for-plain-ruby.md

 I've been working on a Ruby project without Rails.
 It's a CLI tool that simulates retirement drawdown strategies for Canadians (I'll write a future blog post with more details on that).
 While building it, I found myself missing the convenience of the Rails console (`bin/rails console`), which loads all application code, for interactive exploration and debugging.

-For example, in my project, I have both a tax calculator and a reverse tax calculator.
-Aside from formal unit tests, it's useful to experiment with these classes interactively.
-Similarly, I have market return sequence generators that I may want to inspect directly.
-A console enables exploratory coding — it's not a replacement for tests but is great for quickly validating ideas.
+In my project, for instance, I have both a tax calculator and a reverse tax calculator.
+Beyond running unit tests, it's often helpful to poke at these classes interactively.
+I also have market return sequence generators that I sometimes want to explore directly.
+A console makes this kind of exploratory coding easy, not a substitute for tests, but a fast way to validate ideas.

-This post will explain how to setup a Rails-like console environment, for a plain Ruby project.
+This post will explain how I setup a Rails-like console environment, for a plain Ruby project.

 ## Project Structure